 The Airport Spur Freeway, commonly just called the "Airport Spur," is a 1.89-mile long freeway in the southernmost portion of the City of Milwaukee and designated STH-119 in its entirety.
-It serves as the primary connection between General Mitchell International Airport and the I-94/US-41/North-South Freeway.
-It begins at the Airport Interchange on I-94/US-41 and continues a short distance to the east into the airport itself at the STH-38/Howell Ave interchange.
+It serves as the primary connection between General Mitchell International Airport and the I-94/I-41/US-41/North-South Freeway.
+It begins at the Airport Interchange on I-94/I-41/US-41 and continues a short distance to the east into the airport itself at the STH-38/Howell Ave interchange.

 The Airport Spur Freeway is the last true freeway built in Milwaukee County and was the only one of the five freeways involved in a November 5, 1974 countywide referendum—17 miles of freeway scheduled and budgeted, but stalled by opposition—to be constructed, even though all five were approved by voters.
 This was likely due not only to the freeways very short length at less than two miles, but also because of its perceived necessity by both the pro- and anti-freeway forces when wrangling over the future of the Milwaukee County freeway system.
 The Airport Spur was completed in 1978.

 While officially a state trunk highway and fully a part of the state highway system, STH-119 was, for nearly three decades, an unsigned route.
 WisDOT, however, denoted STH-119 on their official state highway maps for most of that time and most commercial mapmakers (Rand McNally, Seeger, Milwaukee Map, Hedberg, Hudson, Mapquest, etc.) did so as well.
 Until April 2007, signs along I-94/US-41 at the STH-119 exit only pointed toward "Gen Mitchell Int'l Airport."
-New signs along the North-South Freeway now point to STH-119 as well as the airport.
-WisDOT officials have noted STH-119 route markers will be posted along the westbound spur just west of the STH-38/Howell Ave interchange as well as at the various on-ramps along Howell Ave and Grange Ave.
-At that point, Wisconsin was down to just two unsigned state trunk highways (both of them in Milwaukee Co; the others are STH-341 and SPUR STH-794.
+Since then, signs along the North-South Freeway have pointed to both STH-119 as well as the airport.
+By 2010, a STH-119 route marker had been posted along the westbound spur just west of the STH-38/Howell Ave interchange as well as at the various on-ramps along Howell Ave and Grange Ave.
+At that point, Wisconsin was down to just two unsigned state trunk highways (both of them in Milwaukee Co): STH-341 and SPUR STH-794.